christophgockel/tictactoe-gem/README.md

 # Tic Tac Toe Gem

-A gem that provides the core logic of a Tic Tac Toe game independant of any UI and input mechanism.
+A gem that provides the core logic of a Tic Tac Toe game independent of any UI and input mechanism.